dannynacker/live_eeg/README.md

-# Closed-Loop ANT EEG → LSL → Strobe Demonstrations
+# Closed-Loop EEG → LSL → Strobe Demonstrations

-Experimental Python demos for intercepting ANT EEG data over Lab Streaming Layer (LSL), estimating alpha/IAF-related control signals in real time, and transmitting stimulation commands to a custom stroboscopic light stimulation (SLS) device.
+Experimental Python demos for intercepting EEG data over Lab Streaming Layer (LSL), estimating alpha/IAF-related control signals in real time, and transmitting spectral/temporal stimulation commands to a custom stroboscopic light stimulation (SLS) device.

+More broadly, this LSL-interception framework is intended as a flexible real-time bridge between endogenous brain activity and external stimulation systems.
+Although the present demos focus on EEG-derived alpha/IAF estimates driving a stroboscopic device, the same architecture could be adapted for many other closed-loop applications: sonifying neural dynamics, driving visual/auditory/tactile stimuli from ongoing brain rhythms, triggering or modulating TMS based on phase or power estimates, testing neurofeedback-style interfaces, or coordinating multimodal stimulation according to participant-specific oscillatory activity.
+In this sense, the value of the framework is not limited to the current strobe implementation; it demonstrates a general pipeline for acquiring live EEG over LSL, extracting interpretable features in real time, and mapping those features onto external devices.
+However, any such use would require application-specific validation of timing, safety, physiological specificity, and efficacy, particularly for neuromodulation or brain-state-contingent stimulation.

 > **Important status note:**
 > These scripts are experimental demonstrations and remain a work in progress.
 They are not validated medical, clinical, therapeutic, neuromodulatory, or biofeedback tools.
 Several modes may entrain too locally, too simplistically, or too noisily to support meaningful neuromodulation or biofeedback claims.
 These demos also do **not** correctly bypass or solve unresolved issues with the strobe device’s thermal sensor / thermal safety behaviour.

-## Project overview
+## Project Overview

 This repository contains early closed-loop EEG-to-strobe control experiments built around:

-* ANT EEG data streamed over LSL
+* EEG data streamed over LSL
 * offline WinPython-compatible Python scripts
 * Oz or ROI-based alpha / IAF estimation
 * serial communication with a custom strobe device